 A. You may use your Highmark debit card; submit claims by logging in to www.highmarkbcbs.com and clicking on the Spending tab; or file a paper claim form.
 Visit www.highmarkbcbs-fsa.com to learn more about the features of your FSA account.

 A. It’s always a good idea to check the balance first to see how much money is in your FSA.
 You can split the balance between two payment methods.
 Tell the person at checkout how much to apply to the FSA debit card, then provide another form of payment for the remaining amount.

 A. Not all receipts can be used.
 You can’t use credit or debit card receipts, canceled checks or medical statements.
 Here is what the IRC allows:

 A. Contact Highmark BCBS Member Service at 1.866.763.9471 to report a lost card.

 A. The PIN is available for added security and is only necessary if you select the debit option when using your card.
 The PIN is not needed if you select the credit option when making a qualifying purchase.

 A. Login at www.highmarkbcbs.com and click Spending, then Debit Card or call 1.800.763.9471

 A. You may be asked to provide a receipt to confirm your purchase was eligible.
 (See also Internal Revenue Requirements section for question about debit card receipts.)

-A. All participants will receive a new debit card in December 2019 for use beginning January 1, 2020.
-Please keep your new card for future use.
+A. Please keep your new card for future use.